neuroons/BioinformaticsBenchmarks/README.md

-# Project Name
+# Characterization of QIIME 2 with Intel Technology on-premises and in Microsoft Azure Cloud"

-Characterization of QIIME 2 with Intel Technology on-premises and in Microsoft Azure Cloud"
+This study assessed the performance of QIIME 2 for DNA analysis on both local clusters and Microsoft Azure.
+It found that Intel multithreading was more efficient than hyperthreading, but efficiency dropped as the number of processors increased due to sequential tasks.
+These findings offer insights for resource optimization in cluster and cloud computing, especially for resource-intensive applications like metagenome analysis.

 ## Table of Contents